Department of Labor Logo United States Department of Labor

 Transportation and material moving

 One occupational group—production—was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
-Hickory had 29,730 jobs in production, accounting for 19.4 percent of local area employment, significantly higher than the 5.9-percent share nationally.
-The average hourly wage for this occupational group locally was $19.42, significantly below the national wage of $21.81.
+Hickory had 29,690 jobs in production, accounting for 19.2 percent of local area employment, compared to the 5.8-percent share nationally.
+The average hourly wage for this occupational group locally was $21.04, compared to the national wage of $22.90.

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Hickory area, above-average concentrations of employment were found in many of the occupations within the production group.
-For instance, upholsterers were employed at 96.1 times the national rate in Hickory, and cutters and trimmers by hand, at 82.9 times the U.S. average.
+For instance, upholsterers were employed at 100.8 times the national rate in Hickory, and metal and plastic extruding and drawing machine setters, operators, and tenders, at 27.4 times the U.S. average.
 Welders, cutters, solderers, and brazers had a location quotient of 1.0 in Hickory, indicating that this particular occupation’s local and national employment shares were similar.

-These statistics are from the Occupational Employment and Wage Statistics (OEWS) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the North Carolina Department of Commerce.
+The statistics in this release are from the Occupational Employment and Wage Statistics (OEWS) survey, a cooperative effort between BLS and the State Workforce Agencies (SWAs).
+BLS funds the survey and provides the procedures and technical support.
+State Workforce Agencies collect most of the data: in this case, the North Carolina Department of Commerce.

 Technical Note